 The Bachelor of Ayurvedic Medicine & Surgery (BAMS) is a structured programme blending ancient Ayurvedic wisdom and modern medical principles under one curriculum.

 Spread over five and a half years, it includes three academic years followed by one year of hands-on clinical internship.
-Graduates become eligible for registration as Ayurvedic practitioners through the Ministry of AYUSH.
+Admission is through NEET UG, and graduates become eligible for registration as Ayurvedic practitioners with the National Commission for Indian System of Medicine (NCISM), the statutory regulator that replaced the Central Council of Indian Medicine (CCIM).

 The curriculum weaves classical Ayurvedic subjects such as Samhita (ancient texts), Rachana Sharir (anatomy), Kriya Sharir (physiology), Dravyaguna (pharmacology), and Kaya Chikitsa (internal medicine).
 Alongside this, students also learn modern medical subjects, including anatomy, physiology, pathology, and diagnostics.